-"partial revocation order" means an order that permits one or more issuers or individuals to conduct specific trades when a CTO is in effect. (levée partielle) In Quebec, "trade" is not defined in the Securities Act ("QSA").
-This policy covers all securities transactions that may be the object of an order provided for in paragraph 3 of section 265 QSA.
+"partial revocation order" means an order that permits one or more issuers or individuals to conduct specific trades (distribution in Quebec) when a CTO is outstanding. (levée partielle)

 Terms defined in National Instrument 14-101 Definitions have the same meaning in this policy.